 Central Decatur believes student field trips enhance the academic opportunities for students, by providing real world experiences.
 Students wishing to attend field trips must be in good academic standing and passing all of their classes.
+If a student is not passing a class the teacher should not sign the field trip form.
+Students may appeal this by meeting with the teacher and principal/designee.
 Prior to going on an academic trip students will be required to make-up any work they will be missing and receive the signature of any teacher whose class will be missed in advance of attending the trip.
 Completed forms need to be submitted to the office for review prior to the end of the school day, the day before the trip.
 Students who do not have signatures from all teachers will not be allowed to go on the academic trip.